 What is a find?

 A find could be something you have found in your garden, on the beach whilst metal detecting, or out walking in the fields.
-It doesn't matter how strange, weird, or wonderful your find is, as long as you can carry it, you can bring it along.
+It does not matter how strange, weird, or wonderful your find is, as long as you can carry it, you can bring it along.

 Who will identify finds?

-Portable Antiquities Scheme website has more detailed information on finds and the Treasures Act.
+The Portable Antiquities Scheme website has more detailed information on finds and the Treasure Act.